 - 1. Navigate to Admin > System Settings > System Issues. - 2.
-Use the search bar to filter the system issues. - 3.
-The System Issues table displays the filtered system issues. - 4.
-Click the gear icon to configure the columns in the System Issues table. - 5.
-Click a System Issue to view the additional details such as What's wrong?, What's the impact?, and How do I fix it?.
+Use the search bar to filter the system issues.
+The System Issues table displays the filtered system issues. - 3.
+Click a system issue to view the additional details such as What's wrong?, What's the impact?, and How do I fix it?.